Shubhankar0126/Sentinel---AI/README.md

 Suggested flow:

 1. Fork the repository
-2. Create a feature branch
+2. Create a focused feature branch
-3. Keep changes focused and well-documented
+3. Keep changes well-scoped and documented
 4. Add or update tests when behavior changes
-5. Open a pull request with a clear summary
+5. Open a pull request with a clear summary, validation steps, and screenshots where relevant

-If you plan a large change, opening an issue first is a good way to align on direction.
+If you plan a larger change, opening an issue first is a good way to align on direction.

+<p align="right"><a href="#sentinel-ai">Back to top</a></p>

 ---

 ## License

-No license file was detected in the committed repository.

-If you want this project to be safely reusable for recruiters, collaborators, hackathons, or open source contributions, add an explicit license such as MIT, Apache-2.0, or GPL depending on your goals.
+This repository now includes an explicit [MIT License](LICENSE).

+MIT is a strong default here because it is simple, permissive, and well-suited for portfolio projects, hackathon submissions, recruiter review, and collaborative reuse.
+If you want stronger copyleft or patent language later, you can replace it intentionally.

+<p align="right"><a href="#sentinel-ai">Back to top</a></p>

 ---